-This week on the program, I’m celebrating the life and career of singer Joe Williams, who would have turned 100 years old this week.
+This week on the program, I'm celebrating the life and career of singer Joe Williams.
 Williams was a deep-voiced blues shouter who got his start singing with Count Basie in the 1950s when he was already 35 years old.
 In the 1960s and beyond, Williams became equally known for his tender ballad singing, and could switch effortlessly between the two genres.
-I’ll play for you some of his best remembered works, including “Everyday I Have The Blues.”
+I'll play for you some of his best remembered works, including "Everyday I Have The Blues."

 Joe Williams was born Joseph Goreed in Cordele, Georgia in 1918.
 Like many African Americans in the south around this time, young Joe's mother brought him to Chicago for a better life, as part of the Great Migration.